beginner-corp/docs.begin.com/src/shared/docs/en/guides/personal-website.md

 ### Prerequisites

-You will need a GitHub account to follow along with this tutorial.
-(Head here to [learn more about signing up with GitHub](https://help.github.com/en/github/getting-started-with-github/signing-up-for-github).)
+You will need to have **git** and **Node.js** installed to your local computer to follow along with this tutorial.
+(Learn more about [installing git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [installing Node.js](https://nodejs.org/en/download/).)

+You'll also need a GitHub account.
+(Learn more about [signing up with GitHub](https://help.github.com/en/github/getting-started-with-github/signing-up-for-github).)

 This tutorial also assumes some familiarity with such things as:
 - Text editors
 - Terminal / CLI
 - Git and version control
-- General software development principles using JavaScript and Node.js
+- General software development using JavaScript

-You do not need to be an expert in any of these things in order to follow along.
+You do not need to be an expert in any of these things in order to follow along and make a new personal website with Begin!

 **Let's get started!**